 Director of Programming

-Catkin’s interest in gardening and nutrition drew her to explore health and wellness and in 2006, she become Board Certified in Acupuncture in Chinese Herbology.
-She is now entering her fifth year at Philip’s Academy Charter School.
+Catkin’s interest in gardening and nutrition drew her to explore health and wellness and in 2006, she became Board Certified in Acupuncture in Chinese Herbology.
+She is now entering her eighth year at Philip’s Academy Charter School.

 Abbey’s journey to food is untraditional but fueled by passion.
 While majoring in Biochemistry and Molecular Biology at the College of Wooster in Ohio, she experienced the true realities of food insecurity and injustice during her three spring break service trips in rural West Virginia.
 After these experiences, she decided to change course and began pursuing food systems and agriculture.
 After graduating, she farmed on small and large organic farms in Eastern Pennsylvania for two years before finding her way into a gardening and nutrition education position at a small non-profit in Northern New Jersey.
 During her time there she learned about program development and eventually managed many of the offered youth programs.
 Her time in program management helped her realize she wanted more training and education on how to make sure programs developed for youth are as effective as possible; she is now working towards a Master’s of Public Health at Rutgers University.
 Today she joins us as the EcoSpaces Coordinator at Philip’s Charter of Newark.
 In this exciting role she educates PACS Newark’s PreK – 8th grade students about where their food comes from, and leads them to their own discovery of the joy of preparing healthy, wholesome meals and enjoying them in community.